Mootbing/website/README.md

-# Resume
+# Resume.JasonXu.Me

+Up-to-date Resume display with generation from OverLeaf.

-100% vibe coded, but a showcase for work
+100% vibe coded in Cursor